 Support Groups for Teens

 Empowerhouse offers weekly support groups for middle and high school age girls.
 Teens learn to identify and maintain healthy relationships, recognize warning signs of abuse, and build self-esteem.
-For information about joining the Teen Girls groups, call Kana or Sarah at 540-373-9372.
+For information about joining the Teen Girls groups, call Jacie at 540-373-9372.

 July 18, 2016